About Route Tables

 A route specifies:

-• The traffic destination, in CIDR notation.
-It can be a range of IPs or a single IP (using a /32 prefix).
+The traffic destination, in CIDR notation.
+It can be a range of IPs or a single IP (using a

 You can route traffic using the following targets:

-• Local: A local route is automatically added to any route table created in a VPC, with the VPC CIDR block as destination and local as target.
-Therefore, traffic from instances to an IP belonging to the VPC CIDR block remains in the VPC local network.
+route is automatically added to any route table created in a Net, with the Net CIDR block as destination andlocal

-• An Internet gateway: This enables instances in the subnet and that have an associated External IP (EIP) to directly connect to the Internet through the Internet gateway attached to the VPC.
-To do this, you need to add a route with the 0.0.0.0/0 CIDR block as destination and the ID of an Internet gateway as target.
-For more information about Internet gateways, see About Internet Gateways.
+An internet gateway: This enables VMs in the Subnet and that have an associated public IP to directly connect to the internet through the internet gateway attached to the Net.
+To do this, you need to add a route with the

 local